-Allowing people to receive your latest WordPress blog posts by email is a great way to build a following.
+Allowing people to automatically receive your latest WordPress blog posts via email is a great way to build a following.
 Some people just like to read the latest articles from your website using good old-fashioned email.

 Step 1 – Prepare your WordPress blog

 You need to find your your RSS feed URL because you will be asked to enter it into your mailchimp campaign.

 http://example.com/?feed=rss http://example.com/?feed=rss2 http://example.com/?feed=rdf http://example.com/?feed=atom

 By default, any images that you insert into the main content area of your WordPress posts will appear in your MailChimp emails.
 However featured images will not, because WordPress doesn’t output them into the RSS feed.
 There’s a handy plugin called Featured Images in RSS w/ Size and Position.
 This outputs the featured images into your RSS feed so that they are pulled through into your MailChimp emails.